- Seven of the top 10 polluting states were the top 25 states for COVID-19 deaths per 100K.

 The Centres for Disease Control and Prevention (CDC) announced early on in the COVID-19 outbreak that people most at risk from COVID-19 are those with underlying health conditions of chronic lung disease and cardiovascular disease.
 Common underlying health conditions include asthma, COPD, cardiovascular disease and diabetes.
 These common underlying health conditions in most places around the country are elevated as a result of air pollution.
 Poor air quality puts people at greater risk of developing respiratory and cardiovascular diseases.
 It’s likely that high-pollution areas around the country are putting people at greater risk of COVID-19.

 We here at QuoteWizard analyzed Environmental Protection Agency (EPA) Air Pollutant Emissions Trends Data over a period of 2013 to 2017 (latest year available) to see which states are the biggest polluters.
-We then paired the state's pollution figures with the most recent (April 8th) count of COVID-19 cases and deaths to find a correlation in pollution rates with COVID-19 cases.
-We found the top 20 polluting states accounted for over 70% of total COVID-19 cases and nearly 80% of all COVID-19 deaths.
+We then paired the state's pollution figures with the most recent (September 14th) deaths per 100,000 people to show the relationship between pollution and death rates from COVID-19.
+We found that 7 of the top 10 polluting states were among the top 25 states for COVDI-19 death rates.
 There are most certainly other factors that correlate to the number of cases and deaths from COVID-19, but preliminary data seems to indicate a strong correlation between pollution-related disease and the severity of COVID-19.

 Biggest polluting states